 A friend of Daisy's who becomes Nick's girlfriend.
 A successful pro golfer, Jordan is beautiful and pleasant, but does not inspire Nick to feel much more than a "tender curiosity" for her.
 Perhaps this is because Baker is "incurably dishonest" and cheats at golf.
 Still, there is some suggestion in the novel that she loves Nick, and that he misjudges her.

 Jordan Baker Quotes in The Great Gatsby

 The The Great Gatsby quotes below are all either spoken by Jordan Baker or refer to Jordan Baker.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Scribner edition of The Great Gatsby published in 2004.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Scribner edition of The Great Gatsby published in 2004.).

 Chapter 9 Quotes